-A better alternative is the Totally Chlorine Free (TCF) process.
+Another alternative is the Totally Chlorine Free (TCF) process.
 TCF uses only non-chlorine agents, such as oxygen and peroxide, completely eliminating dioxin pollutants.
-At Cloud Paper, we use the peroxide method when making our paper products.

 The final alternative is Processed Chlorine Free (PCF), a designation which can only be given if the product includes recycled materials.
 Since bamboo toilet paper and paper towels are made with virgin grasses (yup, bamboo is a grass), you won’t see the PCF label on any bamboo brands.